rakeshsinhaa/Pet-Adoption-System/README.md

 ### 5. Start the Frontend

-Run the following command to start the React frontend:
+Run the following command to start the React frontend

 ```bash
 npm start